tmr4/T41_SDR/README.md

 * feature/beacon - T41 beacon monitor

   * a world map view with the SNR for each frequency located in a small colored square below the call sign for each beacon location (image below with random SNR values to show effect).
 I've only show three bands above but all five bands could be displayed with a bit of fiddling.
 This view includes some monitor info at the bottom left of the display (band and beacon currently being monitored and the audio volume).
+The information, including any volume changes, is currently only updated every 10 seconds.
 There is room for other information.
   * the beacon monitor can be accessed via button 18 (sorry Bearing map!) or the *Beacon Monitor* menu item.
 You can exit the Beacon Monitor by pressing button 18 again or via the menu.
   * Notes:
     * world view bitmap for beacon monitor is in the images folder.